 The principal accounting policies applied in the preparation of these financial statements are set out below.
-These are consistently applied unless otherwise specified.
+These policies have been consistently applied unless otherwise stated.

 3.1 Cash and cash equivalents

 Cash and cash equivalents comprise balances with banks and short-term highly liquid investments with original maturities of three months or less.